staabm/staabm.github.io/draft.md

 Since then I was able to publish 147 releases - what a ride.

+#### Rector Highlight: "Implement a max jobs per worker budget"

+Running Rector on huge projects in a single run was not possible in the past.
+After [implementing process and memory managment](https://github.com/rectorphp/rector-src/pull/4965) this is a problem of the past.
+Even huge projects like [the Mautic codebase can be refactored with Rector now](https://twitter.com/markusstaab/status/1700507324639588597).

 #### Highlight: phpstan-dba

 [phpstan-dba is one of my PHPStan extensions](https://github.com/staabm/phpstan-dba) which got a bit of traction in 2023.